 Horizons Three – Young Canadians’ Alcohol and Other Drug Use: Increasing Our Understanding (1995) is intended as a quick reference and resource for addictions and public health staff involved in public health education and community development, and others who need to collect better information on young peoples’ alcohol and other drug use.
 Health Canada.
 Cat.
 No. H39-307/3-1996E.

-InfoFacts – High School and Youth Trends (December 2007) highlights past year and lifetime drug use of 8th-, 10th- and 12th-Graders in the USA.
+Drug facts – High School and Youth Trends (Revised December 2019) highlights past year and lifetime drug use of 8th-, 10th- and 12th-Graders in the USA.

 Predicting Heavy Drug Use, Results of a Longitudinal Study (Feb 2004) describes the movement of adolescents and young adults into and out of drug use and to predict heavy drug use.

 Preventing Substance Use Problems Among Young People: A Compendium of Best Practices (2001) is a comprehensive review of best practices for drug prevention.
 Health Canada.
 Cat.
 No. H39-580/2001E.